Bringing the science of the gut microbiome - Yogurt in Nutrition

 How can you fuel your gut microbiota?

 Hana Kahleova’s key message, regardless of what dietary pattern you follow is to “feed your gut microbiome well with whole plant-based foods.”
 This means including a variety of different foods with different types of fibre to encourage microbial richness.
-These dietary changes have been associated with improvement in gut microbiota profiles and functions – providing a measurable benefit to human health.
+These dietary changes have been associated with improvement in gut microbiota profiles and functions – providing a measurable benefit to human health

-Some of my favorite tips are to:
+Some of my favorite tips:

 • Enhance dietary variety by aiming for 30 different plant-based foods a week.
 This includes fruits, vegetables, whole grains, nuts & seeds